MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/inf-files-for-netadaptercx-client-drivers.md

 For more information about standard network INF files, see [Creating Network INF Files](../network/creating-network-inf-files.md).
 For more information about base INF files, see [Overview of INF files](../install/overview-of-inf-files.md).

+**Note**: Selective Suspend related keywords are deprecated in NetAdapterCx and must not be used by its client drivers.

 The following table describes the new INF keywords in NetAdapterCx.

 | New network keyword | INF file section | Optional or required | Description |